rebelsky/csc207c/_labs/mergesort.md

   <http://creativecommons.org/licenses/by-nc/4.0/>.
 link: true
 ---
+## Preparation

+Fork and clone the repository at <https://github.com/Grinnell-CSC207/lab-merge-sort>.

 ## Overview of the algorithm

 Merge sort over an input list can be pithily described as follows: